gavignon/sfdc-notify/README.md

 # ![logo](https://gdurl.com/n2nE) sfdc-notify
-Notify people on every channel after a deployment
+Notify people on a channel (email or slack) after a deployment.
+This tool use the deploy result json file.

 ## Getting Started